Registration is now open for Disrupt SF 2020 – TechCrunch

 - How to Build a Subscription Product with Alexandra Friedman (LOLA), Eurie Kim (Forerunner Ventures) and Sandra Oh Lin (KiwiCo)

 What else can you expect?
-The Startup Battlefield pitch competition with its $100,000 prize, workshops, Q&A sessions and hundreds of early-stage startup and sponsors exhibiting in Startup Alley.
+The Startup Battlefield pitch competition with its $100,000 prize, workshops, Q&A sessions and hundreds of early-stage startups and sponsors exhibiting in Startup Alley.
 Plus, we’re adding some new networking events and revamping our CrunchMatch networking platform — we’ll reveal more details soon.

 Is your company interested in sponsoring or exhibiting at Disrupt San Francisco 2020?
 Contact our sponsorship sales team by filling out this form.